Davis, West Virginia: History

 Davis was named either for Senator Henry Gassaway Davis, or for his family generally.

 The Herman August Meyer House was listed on the National Register of Historic Places in 2010.

 Geography

 Davis is located at (39.131110, -79.466318).
 It is located in the northern portion of Canaan Valley, West Virginia near the Canaan Valley State Resort Park, and is partially surrounded by the Monongahela National Forest, including scenic Blackwater Falls.

 At an elevation of 3,520 feet, Davis has the highest elevation of any West Virginia town.
 According to the United States Census Bureau, the town has a total area of 1.83 sqmi, all land.

+Transportation

+Public transportation

+Davis is served by Potomac Valley Transit which operates the 106 on Tuesdays.
+The service started operations on January 29, 2026.

 Outdoor Activities

 Mountain Biking

 The area surrounding Davis is renowned for its mountain biking trails and bike culture.
 The most notable trails include the Plantation Trail, Hoo Doo Hustle and Moon Rocks.
 Many more miles of trails are also easily accessible at nearby Blackwater Falls State Park.
 The area also hosts several mountain bike races each year.
 One of these races, the Revenge of the Rattlesnake, is considered one of the toughest bike races in the country.